MIT-LCP/physionet-build/GuideForNewDevelopers.md

 ```

-##### 2.3.8.4 Run the following commands to set up the database
+##### 2.3.8.4 Run the following commands(on the same terminal from [2.3.8.3](#2383-copy-envexample-file-to-env) ) to set up the database and compile the static files.

+  - Run : `cd physionet-django` to navigate inside the django project

-  - Run: `python3 manage.py resetdb` to reset the database with the latest applied migrations.
+  - Run : `python3 manage.py resetdb` to reset the database with the latest applied migrations.

-  - Run: `python3 manage.py loaddemo` to load the demo fixtures set up example files.
+  - Run : `python3 manage.py loaddemo` to load the demo fixtures set up example files.

-  - Run: `python3 manage.py compilestatic` to compile the css files.
+  - Run : `python3 manage.py compilestatic` to compile the css files.

 #### 2.3.9 Start the server (Finally)